camlostCZ/hangman/README.md

 hangman.py [filename]
 ```
 The *filename* file should contain a list of 'secret' words,
 each on a new line.
+Its enconding should be UTF-8.

 If no filename is passed as an argument, 'words.txt' is used.